trailofbits/sienna-locomotive/deps/breakpad-notes.md

   4. It's has a thought-out exploitability feature that includes disassembly.
   5. It has a stackwalker.
   6. It supports symbols, including pdbs.
-  7. Can parse minidumps, and ever convert to corefiles.
+  7. Can parse minidumps, and even convert to corefiles.
   8. It has it's own exception handlers (although we probably don't care about this)